 In using storage hierarchies on a Model 50, if reader or writer partitions are defined in hierarchy 1 and programs containing CCWs are loaded in hierarchy 1, overrun will occur.
 This will degrade the performance or result in an unrecoverable I/O error.

-Pn

-specifies the partition number.
+Pn specifies the partition number. n is an integer from 0 to 51.
 Note: Partitions may be specified in any order as long as every partition in the sequence is included.

-C-class

-specifies the function of the partition.

-is one of the following values:
+C-class specifies the function of the partition. class is one of the following values: C-R specifies a resident reader partition.

-C-R

-specifies a resident reader partition.

 Note: A maximum of 3 resident reader partitions may be specified.

-C-W

-specifies a resident writer partition.
+C-W specifies a resident writer partition.
 Note: A maximum of 36 resident writer partitions may be specified.

-specifies a problem-program partition.

-is one, two, or three alphabetic characters from A through O that indicate the job classes that can use the partition.

-- The order in which these characters are written indicates the order in which the job classes are to be scheduled for the partition. - At least one, and not more than fifteen, problem-program partitions may be specified.
+C-XXX specifies a problem-program partition.
+XXX is one, two, or three alphabetic characters from A through O that indicate the job classes that can use the partition.
+Notes: The order in which these characters are written indicates the order in which the job classes are to be scheduled for the partition.
+At least one, and not more than fifteen, problem-program partitions may PARTITNS be specified.
+H0-nK (for partitions in hierarchy 0), H1+nK (for partitions in hierarchy 1), H0-nK, H1-nK (for segmented partitions) specifies the size of the partition in bytes. nK must be an expression from 8K to xK, where xK is the size of main storage minus the size of the nucleus.

-PARTITNS

-HO-nK (for partitions in hierarchy O), H1-nK (for partitions in hierarchy 1), HO-nK, H1-nK (for segmented partitions)

-specifies the size of the partition in bytes.

-nK

-must be an expression from 8K to xK, where xK is the size of main storage minus the size of the nucleus.
 (K represents 1024 bytes.)

-Default: n should be a multiple of 2; if it is not, (n+1) is assumed at IPL time.
+Default: n should be a multiple of 2; if it is not, (n+1) is assumed at

+IPL time.